IPBES-Data/.github/profile/README.md

 # Collection of all repositories on GitHub by the IPBES Knowledge & Data tsu

-This repository contains all repositories on GitHub by the K&D task force.
+This organisation contains all repositories on GitHub by the Knowlede and Data tsu.

 This is no official IPBES organisation and IPBES takes no responsibility for it's content.